Cloud-Drift/clouddrift/README.md

 Start by reading the [documentation](https://cloud-drift.github.io/clouddrift).

-Example Jupyter notebooks that showcase the library, as well as scripts to process various Lagrangian datasets, are in [clouddrift-examples](https://github.com/Cloud-Drift/clouddrift-examples).
+Example Jupyter notebooks that showcase the library, as well as scripts to process various Lagrangian datasets, can be found in [clouddrift-examples](https://github.com/Cloud-Drift/clouddrift-examples).

 ## Found an issue or need help?